hello, Janika_

 Open your creation.

-Once Claude says it’s done, find the index.html file in your trip-planner folder (use Finder) and double-click it.
-Your browser opens, and the countdown is ticking.
-Keep that tab open: after each step below, refresh the page to see the new version.
+What you should see: your browser opens, and a countdown to Helsinki’s departure is ticking, live, on a page that didn’t exist ten minutes ago.
+Keep that tab open: after each step below, refresh to see the new version.
 If the folder looks empty in Finder, use Superset’s own Open or Reveal button for the project; some versions keep their work in a separate area.

 Step 3 · The refine